Translation of the Final Fantasy IV Documents on Settings Book

 The country that has most actively sought to bring about diplomatic relations and establish a world order is Baron, the same country that had most quickly established its own national identity.
 It swiftly established formal diplomatic relations between Damcyan, Troia, and Mysidia.
 Foreign policy concerning Fabul and Eblana is still in development.

 For better or worse, the existing world has come to be centered around the country of Baron.
-But also, owing to the four nations outside of Baron who have crystals in their keeping, though the situation is precarious, the global balance of power is maintained.
+However, owing to the four nations outside of Baron who have crystals in their keeping, though international relations may be precarious, the global balance of power has been maintained.

 [title and contents of shaded block] Crystal-Possessing Nations:

 Nation of One Faith, Troia: Crystal of Earth

 Nation of Magic, Mysidia: Crystal of Water

 Military Nation Baron <-> Military Nation Eblana: non-aggression pact

 Fabul <-> Eblana: have had private-level exchanges of martial-arts techniques

 Note beneath Baron entry: country with the most territory

 Sovereign: King Baron